yaoren8750/YTKACE0.8/README.md

 - **Latest confirmed YouTube:** 21.29.3
 - **YTKACE:** 0.6.8

-The same injected IPA can be installed with TrollStore, an AppSync-compatible installer, or a developer-certificate sideloader.
+The same injected IPA can be installed with TrollStore, or a developer-certificate sideloader.

-YTKACE does not require CydiaSubstrate, MobileSubstrate, Cephei, libhooker, or ElleKit.

 ## Installation